jonashackt/crossplane-aws-azure/README.md

     # easy discovery of compatible Compositions.
     crossplane.io/xrd: xobjectstorages.crossplane.jonashackt.io
     # The following label marks this Composition for AWS.
 This label can
-    # be used in 'compositionSelector' in an XR or Claim.
+    # be used in 'compositionSelector' in an XR.
     provider: aws
 spec:
   # Each Composition must declare that it is compatible with a particular type